Athlete Mental Reliability Scale (PNS-40) Test

 -2/7

-Motivational-Energy Component (MC)
+Motivational-Energy Component (MEC)

 Measures the athlete’s motivation and available energy to sustain effort and pursue competitive goals under pressure.